 If you see a nurse’s role as one of promoting wellness rather than one of simply fighting disease, then the School of Nursing at Quinnipiac University has a lot to offer you.
 The university’s undergraduate and graduate programs are the only set of nursing programs in Connecticut that have been endorsed by the American Holistic Nurses Credentialing Corporation.
 The educational philosophy here is grounded in holistic nursing values, which view patient symptoms not only as manifestations of illness but also as maladaptive coping mechanisms to complex and often difficult environments.

 Nursing students divide their time between Quinnipiac’s Hamden and North Haven campus.
 The Center for Medicine, Nursing and Health Sciences is a state-of-the-art simulation facility set up with high-tech manikins and hospital equipment.
 Nursing students learn side by side with colleagues from the University’s School of Medicine, which promotes the spirit of interprofessional collaboration from the very start.
 Clinical rotation partners include Charlotte Hungerford Hospital, Middlesex Hospital, Middlesex Hospital Homecare, Midstate Medical Center and Trinity Health New England as well as schools and community agencies throughout the New Haven metropolitan region.
 Students also have the opportunity to participate in international service trips to countries like Nicaragua.

-While Quinnipiac is another one of the nursing colleges in Connecticut that doesn’t designate any scholarship awards specifically for nursing students, the admissions office automatically reviews incoming students for other institutional scholarship eligibility
+While Quinnipiac is another one of the nursing schools in Connecticut that doesn’t designate any scholarship awards specifically for nursing students, the admissions office automatically reviews incoming students for other institutional scholarship eligibility

 .
 Financial assistance may also be available through federal and state sources, depending up the information you submit in your FAFSA form.